woosal1337/blog/web-app/source/_posts/print.md

 arch
 linux
 ```
-- ps. `\n` is a special escape character about which another post will be published regarding. in short here, you can remind as it is a special character, which is used in the strings to move the afterward string to a brand new line.
+- ps. `\n` is a special escape character about which another post will be published regarding.
+In short here, you can remind as it is a special character, which is used in the strings to move the afterward string to a brand new line.

-- we could easily put `\n` character as there was a need for it at only one space. but are we supposed to do it manually every time even for larger number of input arguments? :))
+- We could easily put `\n` character as there was a need for it at only one space.
+But are we supposed to do it manually every time even for larger number of input arguments? :))

 ```python
 >>> print(1,2,3,4,5,6,7,8,9,10, sep="\n")